 Traps are not recommended and have actually been known to drive bats to the inside of a structure.
 Trapping is also extremely inhumane.
 They are positioned to block the exit of the roost and can quickly fill with bats as they emerge to forage for insects at night.
 Once trapped, the bats are unable to escape and those that fell in first become crushed as others fall on top of them.
 The filled trap then blocks the exit for the bats remaining in the roost, forcing them to search for another way out.
 These bats are likely to end up inside a business or residence, greatly increasing the chance for human contact.

-The only safe, humane way to evict bats from a building is by exclusion, a method of using plastic mesh to create one-way valves that allow bats to leave the roost but then prevents them from re-entering.
+The only safe, humane way to evict bats from a building is by exclusion, a method of using plastic mesh to create a one-way exit that allow bats to leave the roost but then prevents them from re-entering.
 Do-it-yourself exclusion methods as well as a list of professional bat excluders can be found in the QUICK HELP BOX at the top of this page.
+It is critical that any netting used has holes that are 1/8″ or smaller.
+Anything larger than 1/8″ can cause a bat’s folded wing to slip through, causing severe injury and death.
+Click here to see the recommended netting size (product OV7100- 1/6).